-This bill aims to classify nicotine products as tobacco products and increase tax rates on cigarettes and tobacco products.
-It amends existing definitions in the law, such as changing "any" to "an" for terms like "consumer" and "dealer," and specifies that "tobacco products" now include substances containing nicotine intended for consumption, while excluding cigarettes and certain nicotine replacement products.
-The tax rates on cigarettes are significantly increased, with Class A and Class B cigarettes now taxed at one hundred fifty-one and one-half mills each, up from seventy-six and one-half mills.
+This bill aims to classify nicotine products as tobacco products, increase tax rates on cigarettes and tobacco products, and establish a healthcare workforce development fund.
+Key amendments include redefining terms related to consumers, dealers, distributors, and tobacco products, with specific insertions clarifying that tobacco products now include substances containing nicotine intended for consumption, while excluding cigarettes and nicotine replacement products approved for treating tobacco dependence.
+The tax rates on cigarettes are significantly increased, with Class A and Class B cigarettes now taxed at one hundred fifty-one and one-half mills per cigarette, up from seventy-six and one-half mills.

 Statutes affected: Introduced, 02/04/2025: 10-50-1, 10-50-3, 10-50-61, 10-50-52